Nick-Damico/Nick-Damico/README.md

 </p>

 <p>
-In 2016, I made a life-changing decision to embark on a career path aligned with my passion.
+In 2016, I made a decision to embark on a career change.
 I enrolled in a <strong>Techdegree program with Treehouse</strong> and successfully completed it in March 2017.
 This intensive program provided me with a solid foundation in web development and strengthened my skills in various technologies like HTML5, CSS, and JavaScript.
 </p>

 <p>
-Seeking to expand my knowledge and enhance my capabilities, I made the decision to further my education at <strong>Flatiron Coding Bootcamp</strong>.
+Wanting to further my knowledge and skill with backend programming, I made the decision to further my education at <strong>Flatiron Coding Bootcamp</strong>.
 There, I immersed myself in the coding program and graduated on March 14th, 2018.
 This experience deepened my understanding of software development and equipped me with skills to tackle real-world challenges.
 </p>

 <p>